thingbound/abstract-things/docs/lights/colorable.rst

 .. js:function:: changeColor(color, options)

 	*Abstract*.
-Change the color of the light.
+Change the :doc:`color </values/color>` of the light.
 	Implementation should support the following:

 	* ``color`` should be converted to something supported by the light.
 	* ``options.duration`` should be respected if the light supports fading.

 	:param color:
-		The new color of the light.
+		The new :doc:`color </values/color>` of the light.
 The colorspace of the light can be be anything, but is most commonly temperatures or rgb-values.
 	:param options:
 		Options for changing the color.
 The only option available is ``duration`` which indicates amount of time the change should occur